cmowrer13/cmowrer13.github.io/_pages/portfolio.md

 ---

 ## Publications

+### A high-resolution land use regression model of outdoor noise with building shielding and road traffic predictors for a medium-large United States city
+Andrew Larkin, Carson Mowrer, Charlotte Roscoe, Stephanie T. Grady, Brendon Haggerty, Junenette L. Peters, Perry Hystad, Matthew Bozigar* <br>
+In review at Journal of Exposure Science and Environmental Epidemiology.

 ### Systematic measurement and characterization of community noise in a medium-large city in the United States
 *Carson Mowrer, Andrew Larkin, Charlotte Roscoe, Stephanie T. Grady, Junenette L. Peters, Brendon Haggerty, Perry Hystad, Matthew Bozigar* <br>
-In review at Journal of Exposure Science and Environmental Epidemiology.

-### Predicting road traffic noise at high spatial resolution for a medium-large city in the United States
-Matthew Bozigar, Andrew Larkin, Carson Mowrer, Charlotte Roscoe, Stephanie T. Grady, Brendon Haggerty, Junenette L. Peters, Perry Hystad* <br>
 In review at Journal of Exposure Science and Environmental Epidemiology.

 ### Patterns revealed by merging healthcare and housing services data: ED visits and hospitalizations are higher among those experiencing chronic vs. non-chronic homelessness